pinaky/aims-2016/README.txt

 Asymptotically Independent Markov Sampling
 [An independent implentation in C++11]
-[Based on the algorithm prescribed at: https://arxiv.org/abs/1110.1880]
+[Based on the algorithm prescribed at: https://arxiv.org/abs/1110.1880] [This is an UNOFFICIAL implementation of the algorithm]

 === TABLE OF CONTENTS ===